Joe Nemechek: E&M Motorsports and Furniture Row Racing

 He signed with E&M Motorsports, and although he failed his first attempt to qualify, at Indy, he made his way into the field for the Michigan race weekend driving the No. 08 Fans On Board Dodge.
 He spent the rest of the season driving for Furniture Row Racing, and signed a three-year contract with FRR to continue to drive in the No. 78 and help expand the team.
-In April 2008, at Talladega, Nemechek grabbed his 10th career pole driving the No. 78 National Day of Prayer/Furniture Row-sponsored car.
+In April 2008, at Talladega, Nemechek grabbed his tenth career pole driving the No. 78 National Day of Prayer/Furniture Row car.
 It marked Furniture Row Racing's first-ever pole.
-In October 2008, Nemechek finished eleventh at the Talladega race.
+In October 2008, Nemechek finished 11th at the Talladega race.
 In November 2008, Furniture Row Racing announced that they were planning on running a limited schedule in 2009 or perhaps not at all in light of the economic situation.
 The day after this announcement Nemechek was released from his contract, and as a result, he was free to pursue other opportunities for 2009 and beyond.